aarong/feedme-server-core/README.md

   received any time after terminating a client feed.

-  In both cases, the server will return success only to the first `FeedClose` message referencing the terminated feed.
-It will return failure to subsequent `FeedClose` messages referencing that feed, as the client has violated the Feedme specification.
+  In both cases, the server will return success only to the first `FeedClose` message referencing the terminated feed nad will return failure to subsequent `FeedClose` messages referencing that feed.

-  If the client submits a `FeedOpen` message referencing a terminated feed within the specified window, then the message is processed as usual.
+  If the client submits a `FeedOpen` message referencing a terminated feed within the specified window (or after) then the message is processed as usual.

 Errors thrown: